15 Things To Do On New Zealand’s North Island

 Located on the idyllic Te Awanga coast, the Hawke’s Bay area is one of New Zealand’s premier wine regions.

-And one of the best ways to visit the wineries in the Hawke’s Bay area is by bicycle as the land is flat and most of the wineries are within easy cycling distance.
+And one of the best ways to visit the vineyards and wineries in the Hawke’s Bay area is by bicycle as the land is flat and most of the wineries are within easy cycling distance.

 The bike path is via the coastal cycleway which is a dedicated cycle path that’s flat and easy to navigate.